Alfie's

 What People Love

-- The signature steak: That 220-gram Riverine sirloin, butchered on-site and fired over ironbark and charcoal on a custom grill, guaranteed to hit your table in 15 minutes.
-It's the same quality as sister venues The Gidley and Bistecca but without the premium steakhouse price point.
+- The steak: Pure Riverine sirloin, butchered on-site to 220 grams and fired over ironbark and charcoal on a custom grill.
+It's guaranteed to reach your table in 15 minutes, making this the antidote to Sydney's more lavish steakhouses.

 The Neighbourhood